andrewt3000/MachineLearning/neuralNets.md

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/descent.png"   height='360px' width='640px' />

 Calculating the partial derivatieve of the loss function with respect to each weight is non-trivial and requires knowledge of calculus.
-It first involves combining the forward propagation into a single equation and then using the [chain rule](https://en.wikipedia.org/wiki/Chain_rule). (the derivative of a function of a functions is the derivative of outside function times derivative of inside function.
+It first involves combining the forward propagation into a single equation and then using the [chain rule](https://en.wikipedia.org/wiki/Chain_rule). (the derivative of a function of a functions is the derivative of outside function times derivative of inside function).

 Here is an [example in numpy](https://github.com/stephencwelch/Neural-Networks-Demystified/blob/master/.ipynb_checkpoints/Part%204%20Backpropagation-checkpoint.ipynb).